Public Holidays in Grenada 2026 – National & Caribbean Holidays

 What is Thanksgiving Day in Grenada?

-Thanksgiving Day, observed on October 25, marks the anniversary of the 1983 Caribbean and U.S. military intervention in Grenada.
+Thanksgiving Day commemorates the 1983 Caribbean and U.S. military intervention in Grenada.

 Conclusion

 Public holidays in Grenada reflect a blend of religious observance, national remembrance, and vibrant cultural traditions.
-From Easter and Christmas to Carnival, Independence Day, and tributes to national heroes, these holidays structure the social and civic rhythm of Grenadian life.
+From Easter and Christmas to Carnival, Independence Day, and tributes to national heroes, these holidays shape Grenada’s civic and cultural calendar.

 Also Explore: Public Holidays in Greece